telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Refresh` method enables or disables the `refresh` pager button.
 Clicking that button reloads the current page.
 By default, the method is disabled.

-The example below demonstrates how to show the `refresh` button.
+The following example demonstrates how to show the `refresh` button.

 ###### Example